stamler/ubuntu_ad/README.md

 ## 1. Restore an existing snapshot

 If this machine has Timeshift enabled on btrfs and was previously setup, restore the snapshot first.
 If you haven't already done so, now is the time to remove the machine from Active Directory as well.
-After restore delete any old user directories from the `/home` directory.
+After restoring the snapshot, delete any old user directories from the `/home` directory.

 ```
 timeshift --restore --snapshot '<SNAPSHOT_ID>'